THOMASELOVE/500-2021/classes/class04/README.md

 ## Pre-Recorded Lecture Materials

-- The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy2021) is the focus of today's pre-recorded lecture.
+- The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy2021) is the focus of today's 82-minute pre-recorded lecture.
+You'll find the link in the usual place on our Shared Google Drive.

 ## Today's Class Session will run from 9:30 to 10:50 AM

-You'll be discussing
+You'll be discussing:

 - your questions about the pre-recorded lecture
 - Rosenbaum, Chapter 4